humeniukd/elements/README.md

 </ce-autocomplete>
 ```

-## Command palette
+## Spotlight

-The `<ce-command-palette>` component provides a fast, keyboard-friendly way for users to search and select from a predefined list of options.
+The `<ce-spotlight>` component provides a fast, keyboard-friendly way for users to search and select from a predefined list of options.
 It's typically displayed inside a dialog — often triggered with a `Cmd+K` shortcut — making it ideal for building power-user features like global searches.

 ### Component API

-#### `<ce-command-palette>`
+#### `<ce-spotlight>`

 The main command component that manages filtering and coordinates with its child components